-- Scalping – for this type of trading traders will place 4 to 11 or even more trades in a day and the trader does not leave the trades to run for the night.
+- Scalping – for this type of trading traders will place 4 to 11 or even more trades in a day and the trader does not leave the trades to run for over night.
 Small profits can be made from this type of trading and this strategy is always used by impatient traders.

 At this point you would be asking yourself which style of trading would best suit you.
 That decision will manifest itself as you learn more about trading because each trade develops his or her own style and every trader’s style is unique.

-In Forex trading currencies are always traded in pairs, for example GBPUSD (British Pound and US Dollar).
+In Forex trading currencies are always traded in pairs, for example, GBPUSD (British Pound and US Dollar).
 Currencies are grouped in pairs to show the exchange rate between them.
 The first currency (GBP) is the base currency and the second one (USD) is called the quote currency.

 |CURRENCY PAIR||EXCHANGE RATE|

 1.4515 is the exchange rate.
 The base ratio is always 1.
 This means for 1 Euro you get 1.4515 and for 1.4515 you get 1 Euro.

 To expand on this let’s say you decide to buy 1000 Euros against the US Dollar.
 The current exchange rate at which you can buy is 1.4515 and so you pay $14 515.
 Later the EURUSD exchange rate at which you can sell has gone up to 1.5515 and so you sell your 1000 Euros and get $15 515 You’ve made a profit of $636.
 Conversely what may happen is the exchange rate at which you can sell the Euros goes down and is 1.4000 leaving you with a loss of $515.